Houston Business Fined for Workers Death

 Contact an Experienced Workplace Accident Attorney

 Thomas J. Henry fight to protect the rights of workplace injury victims.
 If you or someone you love has been injured or killed on the job, contact Thomas J. Henry.
 The goal of our offices is to not only protect your rights, but to send a message so the same tragedy does not happen again.
-We represent clients/victims all over the country.
+We represent clients nationwide.